 boolean matches(WebContext context) to say if the “security filter” must be applied.

-A few matchers are available (but you can of course develop yours):
+A few matchers are available (but you can of course develop your own matchers):

-PathMatcherallows you to exclude some paths from the security checks
+PathMatcherallows you to include/exclude some paths in/from the security checks

 HeaderMatcherallows you to check if a given header is